teonite/inspectr-cli/README.md

     }
 ```
 4. Use command `inspectr` in this directory.
+5. Run [inspectr-dashboard][dashboard] with RethinkDB.
-5. If everything went ok you should see results in browser.
+6. If everything went ok you should see results in browser.

 # Using inspectr with docker